The Power of Choice

 - You want a language with strong support for A, B and C, but no language exists that is strong in all three areas at the same time.

 - You find a language that is excellent for A, B, and C, and start using it for a new project, only to discover that its IDE/Intellisense/Debugger/third party libraries are crap.

 - You want to use two libraries related to the same topic (whether it's graphics, GIS, math, persistence, GUIs...), written in the same language, but it's painful because the two libraries use completely different interfaces and conventions.

 Loyc is about finding ways to bring the world's programming languages closer together, looking for ways to solve problems like these with as little code as possible, and making developers more productive by giving them options they've never had before.

-The Language of Your Choice (Loyc) project is a group of projects related to cross-language interoperability:
+Language of Your Choice (Loyc) is a group of projects related to cross-language interoperability: